How to Manage a Small Law Firm in 2024

 By Mary Elizabeth Hammond

-- The differences between small law firm management and large law firm management
+- Small law firm management vs. large law firm management

-- How to run a small law firm with the right tech
+- How to run a small law firm with the right technology

 Effective management means regularly evaluating your firm’s pricing, payment models, and overall finances.
 To ensure your firm is in good financial health, consider the following: